 We welcome parties interested in working with Celyad Oncology to contact us at email@example.com.

-We are continually exploring opportunities to fully harness the true potential of technology platforms and intellectual property, enhance our rich pipeline of CAR T cell therapies and support the development of next-generation candidates
+We are exploring opportunities to fully harness the true potential of technology platforms and intellectual property and support the development of next-generation candidates

 In 2015, we acquired the oncology division of the privately-held U.S. biotechnology company Celdara Medical.
-The acquisition included a licenses portfolio of immuno-oncology CAR T product candidates including programs focused on the human Natural Killer cell receptor, NKG2D, which targets stress ligands expressed on a wide range of cancers.
-In addition, Celyad Oncology also gained rights to the non-gene edited allogeneic T cell receptor (TCR) Inhibitory Molecule (TIM) technology as well as the U.S. patent portfolio related to the production of allogeneic CAR T cell therapies.
+The acquisition included a licenses portfolio of immuno-oncology CAR T-cell product candidates including programs focused on the human Natural Killer cell receptor, NKG2D, which targets stress ligands expressed on a wide range of cancers.
+In addition, Celyad Oncology also gained rights to the non-gene edited allogeneic T-cell receptor (TCR) Inhibitory Molecule (TIM) technology as well as the U.S. patent portfolio related to the production of allogeneic CAR T-cell therapies.

 The CAR technology developed by Celyad Oncology uses human NK cell receptors which, unlike traditional CAR technologies, have the potential to target a broad range of hematological malignancies and solid tumors via a human natural receptor that targets ligands present on most tumor types.
 The research underlying this technology was originally conducted by Dartmouth College Professor Charles Sentman, and has been published in numerous peer-reviewed publications such as Journal of Immunology, Cancer Research and Blood.

 In 2018, Celyad Oncology announced an exclusive license agreement with Horizon Discovery for the use of Horizon’s SMARTvector short hairpin RNA (shRNA) technology platform to generate novel CAR T candidates including non-gene edited allogeneic CAR T therapies.
-To date, Celyad Oncology has incorporated the SMARTvector technology both in its next-generation, autologous NKG2D receptor candidate CYAD-02 and the first-in-class shRNA-based allogeneic CAR T candidate CYAD-211 for the treatment of relapsed/refractory multiple myeloma.
+Celyad Oncology has incorporated the SMARTvector technology both in its next-generation, autologous NKG2D-based CAR T-cell candidate CYAD-02 and the first-in-class shRNA-based allogeneic CAR T-cell candidate CYAD-211 for the treatment of relapsed/refractory multiple myeloma.

 In September 2020, the Company has entered into a clinical trial collaboration with MSD, a tradename of Merck & Co., Inc., Kenilworth, NJ., USA, through a subsidiary.